 |Don Ho sidekick Iva Kinimaka sings with his self-titled (and apparently self-drawn) 1972 album full of Hawaiian standards and a couple of stand-outs, such as “Country Feeling” and “Mockingbird Hill” (a 1951 song popularized by Patti Page).
 He is a frequent guest on the local Hawaiian talk show Nighttime with Andy Bumatai.
 A video appears below.|

-Here is Iva Kinimaka, featured on the Hawaiian talk show Nighttime with Andy Bumatai (March 3, 2008):
+Here is Iva Kinimaka, featured on the Hawaiian talk show Nighttime with Andy Bumatai (March 3, 2008) (this appears to be audio-only):

 |Top of the list is this copycat album “Their Satanic Majesty’s Request”, released in 1967, the same year as Sgt.
 Pepper.The “everything but the kitchen sink” album design concept only works once, folks, then it wears off.
 I don’t mean once in a musician’s career, I mean once in the history of music.
 The music inside Satanic required The Rolling Stones to deviate from their R&B roots just this once, then to never travel down this path again in subsequent albums.